GlassBeats/GlassBeatstation/README.md

-also credit to the project https://github.com/FMMT666/launchpad.py - the ledcolor function to map color levels to correct midi numbers and the function to organize the grid into xy coordinates
+also big thanks to the project https://github.com/FMMT666/launchpad.py - for determining the errors in the launchpad documentation!